Faculty and Staff Tuition Assistance - Human Resources at Ohio State

 Spring 2026 | November 24, 2025 | January 16, 2026 |

-The Plan pays for instructional, general, and non-Ohio resident fees for up to 10 credit hours per term not to exceed $9,640 per semester.
-This amount is subject to change.
+The Plan pays for instructional, general, and non-Ohio resident fees for up to 10 credit hours per semester not to exceed $9,640 per semester.
+These maximum benefit amounts are subject to change.
+Employee is responsible for fees not covered by the Faculty and Staff Tuition Assistance Plan.

 The Plan does not pay for any other fees or expenses.
 You are responsible for the difference between the university’s approved tuition assistance benefit and the total fees associated with taking courses at Ohio State.